 The new commercial is being produced by the same creative team responsible for the recent Cheerios spots “Just Checking” and “Nana.”

 The common theme is the power of family love and the important role that Cheerios and breakfast can play in building family connections.

-“Historically, what’s really worked for Cheerios is emotional storytelling that involves families and children, and connections and relationships,” says Camille.
+“Historically, what’s really worked for Cheerios is emotional storytelling that involves families and children, and connections and relationships,” says Camille Gibson, of the Cheerios team.
 “What people will see in this commercial really represents what the brand stands for.
 It will be a beautiful story about a family and their love for each other.”

-Camille says the Cheerios team is looking forward to engaging with fans about the ad on game night, in social media.
+Cheerios is looking forward to engaging with fans about the ad on game night, in social media.